Harvey Hilbert

-Harvey Daiho Hilbert Roshi (born 1947) is a psychotherapist and an expert on post-Vietnam stress syndrome.
+Harvey Daiho Hilbert Roshi (born 1947) is an American psychotherapist and expert on post-Vietnam stress syndrome.
 He is an ordained Soto Zen priest and the founding abbot of the Order of Clear Mind Zen and a leader of the Zen community in southern New Mexico.
 He was featured in a documentary on Vietnam Veterans that aired on both National Public Radio's "Morning Edition" and PBS station KRWG-TV.
 During combat in the Vietnam War Hilbert was shot in the head, leaving him paralyzed on the left side of his body.
 Despite his injuries, Hilbert went on to college.

 Early life and education

 Hilbert was born in New Jersey in 1947 and grew up in Florida.
 A high school drop out, he enlisted in the Army in 1964 at age 17.
-In 1966 he was assigned to Company A, 35th Infantry Division, 3rd Brigade Task Force in Vietnam.
+In 1966, he was assigned to Company A, 35th Infantry Division, 3rd Brigade Task Force in Vietnam.
 On May 29, 1966, his company was taken by helicopter to an ongoing battle at LZ 10 Alpha near Pleiku Province, Vietnam as part of Operation Paul Revere.
 During the fighting Hilbert was shot in the head, resulting in an 8-square-inch hole in his skull.
 He also was hit in the back with shrapnel.
 Due to combat, he could not be airlifted out until the following morning.

 Hilbert was taken to a field hospital, where bullet fragments were removed from his brain.
 The wounds left him paralyzed on his left side.
 After rehabilitation, he recovered the use of most of his leg and some functioning of his arm.

 He obtained his bachelor's degree (multidisciplinary) from Coker College, and then attended Case Western Reserve University to study social work, obtaining both his master's and PhD.
 Hilbert is also an artist.
 After his release from the Army, Hilbert dedicated himself to working with those suffering from combat-related post-traumatic stress disorder, or PTSD.